myzone-mvbican/AI-Readiness/replit.md

 ```
 Changelog:
 - July 29, 2025.
-Successfully migrated development database to production - configured environment to connect to production database (ep-calm-forest-afa44mbc) and populated with admin user and team structure
-- July 29, 2025.
 Fixed team creation bug caused by PostgreSQL sequence not updating after manual inserts - reset teams_id_seq to correct value and fixed TypeScript errors in team model
 - July 22, 2025.
 Successfully integrated PostgreSQL database using Neon - database schema pushed and models updated to use database storage instead of memory storage
 - July 13, 2025.
 Implemented hierarchical NAICS fallback system for benchmark statistics - when specific industry codes have no data, system progressively searches broader categories until statistics are found